dmf-mxl/mxl/docs/Tools.md

 ## mxl-gst-videotestsrc

 A binary that uses the gstreamer element 'videotestsrc' to produce video grains and/or audio samples which will be pushed to a MXL Flow.
 The flow is configured from a NMOS Flow json file.
-Here's an example of such file :
+Here's an example of such file for a video flow:

 ```json
 {